-Name: Position: Supervisor's Name: breathing, c or been in c e on campus, have yo lose contact with a pe hat applies above an erson lab confirmed Q2: Since yo our last tim e on campus, have yo ou had any two of t these symptoms Fever Muscle pain Sore throat Chills Headache New loss of taste or smell Repeated shaking with chills If yes, circle symptoms and see your supervisor immediately.
-Running Record Date Temp Symptoms (Y/N) Screened by Signature < OFFICE USE ONLY > If a person is exhibiting symptoms or exceeds the body temperature allowable by the resident county HHS they will be instructed to go home or to the nearest health center.
-Then, complete the following section of this form: Date the employee was sent home: Recorded temperature:

-Are visible signs of respiratory illness present? \\\\ Yes \\\\ No

-Date the employee returned to work: \\\\\
+Name: Position: Supervisor's Name: been in close co ontact wit h a person lab confirn ned to have COVID- 19? , difficulty breathing, or If yes, circle what applies above and see your supervisor immediately.
+Q2: Since your last time on campus, have you had any two of these symptoms Fever Chills Muscle pain Headache Sore throat New loss of taste or smell Repeated shaking with chills If yes, circle symptoms and see your supervisor immediately.
+Running Record d .
+Date Temp Symptoms (Y/N) Screened l by Signature < OFFICE USE ONLY > County HHS the ey will be symptoms or exceeds instructed to go hom wing section of this fo e or to the nearest • Date the employee was sent home: Recorded Recorded temperature: Are visible signs of respiratory illness present?
+Yes No Date the emplo yee retur ned to work: